 One of the new techniques in seismic design of structures that has shown a great success in reducing earthquake effects on buildings, is base isolation.
-Using this technique that isolates the structure from its base, flexibility of structure in its dominant first mode of vibration increases and earthquake effects on building reduces (Fig.1) [1,2].
+Using this technique that isolates the structure from its base, flexibility of structure in its dominant first mode of vibration increases and earthquake effects on building reduces (Fig.1.1).
 In this approach increasing the flexibility and damping ratio of building is concentrated within an isolation layer located at the base of structure.
-However, widespread application of this technique in seismic design of structures is limited due to the problems associated with base isolation technology.
+However, widespread application of this technique in seismic design of structures is limited due to the problems associated with base isolation technology(Skinner et al., 1993, Soong and Dargush, 1997).